 Type: Apartment, HouseEssential Services Commission of South Australia website.
 Your Energy Savings does not look after this program.

 The Retailer Energy Efficiency Scheme can help eligible South Australian households and small businesses with a range of special offers and incentives to save energy.
 These are available from energy retailers and their contractors.

 Some products for households, such as installing draught proofing strips and more efficient lighting and showerheads, maybe offered at a very low cost or for free.
-Some energy retailers may also offer rebates for installing ceiling insulation, more efficient hot water systems and upgrades to improve the efficiency of your heating and cooling systems.
+Some energy retailers may also offer rebates for installing insulation, more efficient hot water systems and upgrades to improve the efficiency of your heating and cooling systems.

 Small businesses are also eligible for specific products such as energy-efficient lighting and water-efficient showerheads.

 Low-income households may also be eligible for a free energy audit to help identify changes that can be made to save energy and reduce energy bills.

 All South Australian households and small businesses may be eligible for a range of rebates, special offers and incentives.

 Some South Australian residents could be eligible for the free energy audit if you fit into one of the following concession or low income groups:

 - Have a current South Australian Energy Concession on your energy bills;